Metricsmarket-cap

 VC Analyst · Updated

-Market capitalization is a public company's equity value, calculated as current share price multiplied by total shares outstanding.
-The SEC defines it as 'the value of a corporation determined by multiplying the current public market price of one share of the corporation by the number of total outstanding shares.'
-Common size brackets per FINRA: mega-cap above $200B, large-cap $10B to $200B, mid-cap $2B to $10B, small-cap $250M to $2B, micro-cap below $250M.
+Market capitalization is a listed company's equity value, calculated as current share price multiplied by total shares outstanding.
+Common size brackets used by index providers and regulators: mega-cap above $200B, large-cap $10B to $200B, mid-cap $2B to $10B, small-cap $250M to $2B, micro-cap below $250M.
+Exact thresholds vary by jurisdiction and provider.

 Formula